 During this phase, evaluate the overall quality of the wine: Do you like it?
 Why or why not?
 What do you notice about the body?
 How long does the impression/flavor linger?
 Is it sweet, acidic, tannic, fruit-y?
 With what foods would you pair this wine?

 Of course, if you don’t like the wine, it’s perfectly okay to spit it out, especially during a wine-tasting party!
 So save the calories and try another variety after ‘cleaning your palate’.

 To clean your palate, simply eat a plain cracker and drink some water.
 You may also want (or feel the need) to rinse your mouth with water before you taste another wine to make sure every bit of the earlier tasting has left your mouth.

+Try to not focus to much on how to taste wine properly if it detracts from enjoyment.
 Every step of wine-tasting should be an experience, not a race to the finish line.
 Select.
 Savor.
 Be Satisfied!